LuciaSheel/brain-dump-project/README.md

 # Brain Dump Notes App

-A simple web application for creating, editing, and deleting notes.
+A simple Node.js and Express web application for creating, editing, and deleting notes, using MongoDB for data storage.

 ***